mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/update-worker-machines/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

-If your cluster workload changes, you can use a different instance type for your worker machines.
-To ensure your worker machines' operating system is up to date, you can use a different machine image that includes a more recent patch version of the operating system.
+If your cluster workload changes, use a different instance type for your worker machines.
+To ensure your worker machines' operating system is up to date, use a different machine image that includes a more recent patch version of the operating system.

 By default, Konvoy groups your worker machines in the `worker` node pool.
-If you change some properties of the machines and apply the change, the machines may be destroyed and re-created, disrupting their running workloads.
+If you change properties of the machines and apply the change, the machines may be destroyed and re-created, disrupting their running workloads.

 This tutorial describes how to update the properties of worker machines without disrupting your cluster workload.
-You will create a new node pool with up-to-date properties, move your workload, to it, from the `worker` nodepool, and finally scale down the `worker` node pool.
+You create a new node pool, with up-to-date properties.
+You then move your workload, to the new node pool, from the `worker` nodepool, and then scale down the `worker` node pool.

 Follow these steps: